 4K Premium Features

-Most of the new TVs being made today are in fact 4K.
-It’s very difficult to find a new 1080p TV.
-That’s mainly because 4K is simply better and it’s on its way to becoming a new standard.
+Most of the new TVs being made today are, in fact, 4K.
+It’s challenging to find a new 1080p TV.
+That’s mainly because 4K is simply better, and it’s on its way to becoming a new standard.

 Are 4K Monitors Worth It?